One thing I love doing in my garden is observing patterns and witnessing nature.

 Attracting Birds & Bees

-So I’m thankful and blessed for both to coexist in my ecosystem garden, as I am with all creatures of all sizes that have helped me with my garden pests.
+So I’m thankful and blessed for both to coexist in my ecosystem garden.
+I’m grateful to creatures of all sizes that have helped me with my garden pests.

 So should we grow beautiful gardens with perfect pathways and no weeds?